hlotvonen/glyph-drawing-club-blog/src/posts/2024-01-01-typographic-art-of-valto-malmiola.md

 > »The composer of the structure explains that the image was derived from the theme "the waves of time strike harshly."
 The line material used is from monotype casting, which explains why the image surface could be modified by even breaking the material, something that, of course, would not be acceptable or even permissible with ordinary lines.» ^[Kirjapainotaito : graafillinen aikakauslehti, 01.11.1939, nro 11, s.
 27, [Kansalliskirjaston digitaaliset aineistot](https://digi.kansalliskirjasto.fi/aikakausi/binding/927069?page=27)]

-It's worth noting here, that instead of standard pre-made, pre-cut brass rules—like in the Sibelius print—Malmiola programmed a Monotype machine with a precise sequence of instructions to cast custom-sized rules.
-The process likely required a lot of hand-setting type and manually trimming rule to precise lengths.
-It probably still saved time, as Malmiola could make alterations without permanently damaging the material—unlike with pre-made brass rule.
-The selling point of the Monotype machine was that once used, the metal could simply be melted down and reused.
+It's worth noting here, that for creating this image, Malmiola used a Monotype machine, instead of composing the image with pre-made brass rules, like in the Sibelius print.
+He programmed the machine to cast custom-sized rules from type metal, an alloy comprising lead, antimony, and tin.
+Unlike brass, type metal was bulk material and reusable.
+This meant that any errors could be rectified by melting the metal down for reuse, making it a more cost-effective option than the expensive brass.
+The process, however, still demanded a lof of manual effort in hand-setting type and trimming the rules to the exact needed lengths.

 ### 3. Carradale -print, 1942

-In 1942 Malmiola finished another piece composed with Monotype rules, to commemorate the 300th anniversary of Finnish printing art.
-Like the earlier lighthouse print, this was also done with just horizontal lines, possibly making the construction much faster (although not as interesting as the 1938 bird print).
+In 1942 Malmiola finished another piece to commemorate the 300th anniversary of Finnish printing art.

 <figure class="u-image-full-width">
     {% image